 The United States has long offered safe haven to people fleeing violence, tyranny and persecution.

-Welcoming refugees is not just a lifesaving humanitarian gesture at a time when more people worldwide are uprooted by war and crisis than ever before.
+This is not just a lifesaving humanitarian imperative at a time when more people worldwide are uprooted by war and crisis than ever before.
 Refugee resettlement also enriches our economy and enhances our national security.
-Now, as the Trump administration considers how many refugees to accept in 2018, American values, tradition and interests are at stake.
 Here’s what you need to know.

 Who decides how many refugees can come to the U.S.?

 The president consults with Congress and sets an annual target for refugee admissions.
-By law this ceiling shall be “justified by humanitarian concern or otherwise in national interest.”
-The presidential determination is issued before the new fiscal year begins on Oct.
+By law, this ceiling shall be “justified by humanitarian concern or otherwise in national interest.”
+The setting of the refugee admissions ceiling by the president is called the Presidential Determination, or PD for short, and is issued before the new fiscal year (FY) begins on Oct.
 1.

-How many refugees will be admitted next year?
+How many refugees are being admitted in 2021?

-Traditionally, the U.S. admissions ceiling has been set commensurate with global humanitarian need, capacity of the U.S. resettlement program, and U.S. strategic interests.
+Traditionally, the U.S. admissions ceiling has been set commensurate with global humanitarian need and U.S. strategic interests.

-Only those refugees most at risk—just 1 percent of the total—have a chance to resettle in the U.S. or another welcoming country.
-Most are widows, orphans or victims of rape, torture, religious persecution, political oppression and terror.
-Some are interpreters in danger because they served alongside American troops in their countries.
+Only those refugees most at risk—just one percent of the total—have a chance to resettle in the U.S. or another welcoming country.
+Most are fleeing religious persecution, political oppression or terror.
+Many are widows, orphans or victims of rape or torture.
+Some are in danger because they worked alongside American troops in their countries.
+Others are persecuted based on their ethnic group, gender identity or sexual orientation.

 Refugee resettlement reflects American values

-Presidents of both parties have ensured that America leads in times of crisis: They've supported refugees who seek liberty and reject ideologies opposed to American values.
+Presidents from both parties have ensured that America leads in times of crisis.
+They've supported refugees who seek liberty and have rejected ideologies opposed to American values.

-Republicans and Democrats have raised admissions for refugees fleeing communist uprisings, religious persecution and tyranny in countries like Vietnam, Cuba, the former Soviet Union, Kosovo, Myanmar and Iran.
-Today the U.S. must provide unwavering welcome for people fleeing ISIS and other terrorist ideologies.
+Both Republicans and Democrats have raised admissions for refugees fleeing communist uprisings, religious persecution and tyranny in countries like Vietnam, Cuba, the former Soviet Union, Kosovo, Myanmar and Iran.
+Today, the U.S. must provide unwavering welcome for people fleeing the worst protracted displacement crises of our day, like those in Syria, Somalia, and Afghanistan.

 Refugee resettlement advances American strategic interests abroad

-If the U.S. refuses to do its part, we risk other countries closing their borders, shutting down refugee camps and forcing refugees to return.
-This would have catastrophic consequences for regional stability and security.
+If the U.S. refuses to show global leadership, we risk other countries closing their borders, shutting down refugee camps, and forcing refugees to return.
+This would have catastrophic consequences for regional stability and security—including the security of U.S. missions in those regions.
 But if the U.S. continues to lead on resettlement, this encourages other countries to do more.

 Refugee resettlement is secure

-The hardest way to come the U.S. is as a refugee.
-Every refugee is hand selected for resettlement by the Department of Homeland Security and screened by security agencies in an exhaustive process that can take up to three years.
+The hardest way to come to the U.S. is as a refugee.
+Every refugee is hand selected for resettlement by the Department of Homeland Security and screened by U.S. security agencies in an exhaustive process.

 Americans welcome refugees in their communities